Connecticut Car Accident Statistics

 Connecticut Car Accident Factors

 The majority of Connecticut car accidents are caused by a driver following another vehicle too closely on the road.
-We commonly call this “tailgating,” and it’s responsible for 28% of all accidents on Connecticut.
+We commonly call this “tailgating,” and it’s responsible for 30% of all accidents in Connecticut.
 It’s jarring to learn just how often this maneuver can leave people with injuries, damaged property or worse.

-The second largest factor in car accidents here in CT is a violation of one of the first rules of traffic – granting right of way.
-Over 18,000 accidents, or 18% of accidents overall, occurred in CT in 2011 because a driver failed to grant the right of way.
+The second largest factor in car accidents here in CT is a violation of one of the first rules of traffic – granting the right of way.
+Over 12% of accidents overall occurred in CT in 2014 because a driver failed to grant the right of way.

 Here are some other car accident causes, as well as the percentage of accidents in which they play a factor: